eric48906/Discord-Token-Generator/README.md

 The fastest and most advanced token generator has finally been posted here on GitHub.
 This generator uses TLS and more to bypass Discord and create unlocked accounts even without email verification.
 However, there are both options for email and phone verification within the generator.

-You may created up to **1,000** tokens per minute with this generator.
+You may create up to **1,000** tokens per minute with this generator.

 ❗️ **I will be releasing it once this repo hits 100 stars!**